 10 Best Ways To Discover Affordable Holiday Flights

-In most cases, people prefer traveling either over Christmas or Thanksgiving rather than at other times of the winter season.
-Everyone can appreciate a good deal, but unfortunately, airlines are typically booked and have to charge higher prices for seats at these times of the year due to the increase in demand for flights.
+In most cases, people prefer traveling over Christmas or Thanksgiving rather than at other times of the winter.
+Everyone can appreciate a good deal, but unfortunately, airlines are typically booked and have to charge higher prices for seats at these times of the year due to the increased demand for flights.

 1. Flexibility is the Key to Affordable Flying

-Finding cheap flights requires you to be flexible and open to traveling on days you might not consider otherwise.
-If you aren’t willing to do this, you might have a tough time getting a cheap seat.
+Finding cheap flights requires being flexible and open to traveling on days you might not consider otherwise.
+If you aren’t willing to do this, you might have difficulty getting a cheap seat.

 The costliest time to take a flight is when everybody else is traveling.
-You may want to rethink your plans to fly on December 21st and 22nd and return on December 31st midday.
-Instead, fly several days earlier, particularly on the outbound, and get back one day later.
-The prices will be as low as 50% on these types of days.
+You may want to rethink your plans to fly on December 21st and 22nd and return on December 31st at midday.
+Instead, fly several days earlier, particularly on the outbound, and return one day later.
+The prices will be as low as 50% on these days.
 If you’re willing, you can push the dates even further.

 2. Identify the Best Time to Fly

-You’ll also need to be flexible on the time you choose to depart.
-Everybody may be planning to leave when school closes or after work, so you might want to avoid a time you’d normally prioritize.
-Also, keep in mind that the most expensive times to take a flight are peak travel hours such as 5pm-7pm or 8am-10am.
-Cheaper seats are mostly available during early morning hours such as 5am-7am, at noon or late in the evening (past 8 pm).
+You’ll also need to be flexible when you choose to depart.
+Everybody may be planning to leave when school closes, or after work, so you might want to avoid a time you’d typically prioritize.
+Also, remember that the most expensive times to take a flight are peak travel hours, such as 5 pm-7 pm or 8 am-10 am.
+Cheaper seats are primarily available during early morning hours, such as 5 am-7 am, noon,, or late evening (past 8 pm).

 3. Investigate Alternate Airport Options

-Make sure that your flexibility stretches to airports too.
+Make sure that your flexibility stretches to airports, too.
 For instance, instead of flying out or into the beautiful city of Miami when traveling to South Florida, consider Fort Lauderdale Airport, which is located 25 miles north.
-Using an airport, you wouldn’t normally consider can be cheaper than using one of the more major airports.
+Using an airport you wouldn’t normally consider can be cheaper than using one of the major airports.

 4. Steer Clear of Basic Economy Fares and Low-Cost Carriers

-When conducting a flight search, avoid going for the lowest fare out there, particularly from a low-cost carrier, as you may eventually spend more than what you expected.
-To avoid extra charges, look at your fare’s fine print before purchasing a ticket, regardless of whether it is a low-cost carrier or mainline carrier.
+When conducting a flight search, avoid going for the lowest fare, particularly from a low-cost carrier, as you may eventually spend more than you expected.
+To avoid extra charges, look at your fare’s fine print before purchasing a ticket, regardless of whether it is a low-cost carrier or a mainline carrier.

 5. If You are Checking Bags, Use Southwest Airlines

 Southwest Airlines was the first low-cost carrier (LCC).
-Hence, it is ironic that they are the only carriers that do not charge a fee for checked bags.
-In fact, they offer both the first and second bag free of charge, unlike most carriers that would charge $120 extra, especially for a roundtrip ticket.
-If you are planning to check bags, but you lack elite status or airline-branded credit card where one of the benefits is free baggage, Southwest Airlines might be a good option for you.
+Hence, it is ironic that they are the only carriers not charging a fee for checked bags.
+They offer both the first and second bag free of charge, unlike most carriers that would charge $120 extra, especially for a roundtrip ticket.
+If you are planning to check bags but you lack elite status or an airline-branded credit card where one of the benefits is free baggage, Southwest Airlines might be a good option for you.

 6. Register for Fare Alerts

-If you struggle to regularly check airfares, then signing up for airfare alerts is the way to go.
-Most services including Hopper, Kayak, and Google provide this service for free.
+If you struggle to check airfares regularly, signing up for airfare alerts is the way to go.
+Most services, including Hopper, Kayak, and Google, provide this service for free.

 7. Hold Your Fares for 24 Hours